Skip to main content

 ...

-According the API above, you need to create a public function like the following.
+According the API above, you need to create a public function with the following:

 public void OnTTSVoice(string character, string content)